cristiscu/programming-in-snowflake/sections/22-advanced-analytics/README.md

-# Advanced Analytics with Snowflake
+# Section: Advanced Analytics with Snowflake

 ...